 10.4 Remedies Cumulative.
-The remedies described in this Section 10 shall be cumulative and shall be in addition to all remedies now or hereafter existing at law or in equity, including but not limited to, the remedies set forth in Civil Code §815 et seq., inclusive.
+The remedies described in this Section 10 shall be cumulative and shall be in addition to all remedies now or hereafter existing at law or in equity, including but not limited to, the remedies set forth in California Civil Code §815 et seq., inclusive.
 The failure of a party to discover a violation or to take immediate legal action shall not bar taking such action at a later time.
-Nothing in this Section 10 precludes Grantor and Grantee from agreeing to mediation or another non-judicial dispute resolution process.